-The results of the standard tests that get sent to the lab will be sent back to your GP by PHE.
-It usually takes two to three days for the swab test results to be made available, and a while longer for the antibody test.
+The results of the standard tests that get sent to the lab will be sent back to your GP by UKHSA.
+It usually takes two to three days for the swab test results to be made available.
 Your GP can tell you the results of these tests, and with your consent will inform us.